-Aquatic weed control and removal for lakes and ponds.
+Aquatic weed control & aquatic weed harvesting for lakes and ponds.

 Plants are an essential part of lake communities and benefit a